 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date in the principal or most advantageous market for the asset or liability.
 Accounting guidance also establishes a fair value hierarchy, with three input levels that may be used to measure fair value.
 Refer to Note 2 for a more complete description of the three input levels.

-We did not have any assets or liabilities measured at fair value on a recurring basis at December 31, 2021, 2020, or 2019.
+We did not have any assets or liabilities measured at fair value on a recurring basis as of December 31, 2022, 2021, or 2020.